ddnexus/pagy/docs/how-to.md

 ## Control the page links

-You can control the number and position of the page links in the navigation through the `:size` variable or override the `series` method.
+You can control the number and position of the page links in the navigation through the `:size` option or override the `series` method.

 ==- Fast nav

-You can set the `:size` variable to an Integer representing the maximum page/gap slots rendered.
+You can set the `:size` option to an Integer representing the maximum page/gap slots rendered.
 The current page will be placed as centered as possible in the series.
 For that reason, `:size` works better when it's an odd number.

 For example: